dlatk/dlatk/README.md

 # Differential Language Analysis ToolKit

-DLATK is an end to end text analysis package written in Python 3 and developed by the World Well-Being Project at the University of Pennsylvania.
+DLATK is an end to end human text analysis package, specifically suited for social media and social scientific applications.
+It is written in Python 3 and developed by the World Well-Being Project at the University of Pennsylvania.

 It contains:

 - feature extraction
 - part-of-speech tagging
 - correlation
 - prediction and classification
 - mediation
-- clustering
+- dimensionality reduction and clustering
 - wordcloud visualization
 - [Mallet](http://mallet.cs.umass.edu/) interface for creating LDA topics
 - [Stanford Parser](http://nlp.stanford.edu/software/lex-parser.shtml) interface